jlyons210/botc/README.md

 ## Features

 - Monitors channels for active conversations, engaging automatically when a reasoning prompt determines that it would be appropriate.
+- Responds to replies, @-mentions, and direct messages, and the bot will respond to replies to old messages with the correct context.
 - Bot builds a server-wide persona of users being engaged to enhance responses.
 Personas are cached to limit API polling.
 - Examine and comprehend user images attachments.
 Image descriptions are cached to limit API polling.
 - System/developer prompts and individual messages have a section containing metadata that enables the enriching of responses issued by the chat API.